Kmagameguy/subscriptions/README.md

 If everything is working correctly, you will see the app home page.

 Note: You can also run the app in the background: `docker compose up -d`

+## Self-Hosting on Bare Metal
+You should also be able to host this on bare metal, if desired.
+Just make sure you have:
+1. A compatible ruby version installed (see `.ruby-version`)
+1. The Rails gem installed
+1. Bundler installed
+1. BYO Postgres DB

+Just make a copy of `.env.example` as `.env`, update the values, and run `bin/setup` then `bin/rails s` to spin up the puma server.